urban-plumber/urban-plumber.github.io/AU-Preston/plots/TEB-CNRM/index.md

 ### out of range: baseline

- - TEB-CNRM RoofSurfT max value of 344.1260 is greater than expected 343.0 [K]
- - TEB-CNRM TVeg max value of 984.8733 is greater than expected 0.0003 [kg/m2/s]
+ - TEB-CNRM TVeg max value of 0.0004 is greater than expected 0.0003 [kg/m2/s]
- - TEB-CNRM TVeg min value of -0.7139 is less than expected -0.0003 [kg/m2/s]
- - TEB-CNRM ESoil max value of 286.3034 is greater than expected 0.0003 [kg/m2/s]
- - TEB-CNRM ESoil min value of -8.6155 is less than expected -0.0003 [kg/m2/s]
- - TEB-CNRM SoilWet max value of 1.6047 is greater than expected 1.2 [1]
- - TEB-CNRM SoilWet min value of -0.9861 is less than expected -0.2 [1]

 ### out of range: detailed

- - TEB-CNRM Qh max value of 622.6617 is greater than expected 600.0 [W/m2]
+ - TEB-CNRM Qh max value of 614.8715 is greater than expected 600.0 [W/m2]
- - TEB-CNRM Qanth min value of -2.7514 is less than expected 0.0 [W/m2]
- - TEB-CNRM RoofSurfT max value of 343.9942 is greater than expected 343.0 [K]
- - TEB-CNRM TVeg max value of 851.9094 is greater than expected 0.0003 [kg/m2/s]
+ - TEB-CNRM TVeg max value of 0.0003 is greater than expected 0.0003 [kg/m2/s]
- - TEB-CNRM TVeg min value of -4.7255 is less than expected -0.0003 [kg/m2/s]
- - TEB-CNRM ESoil max value of 195.7182 is greater than expected 0.0003 [kg/m2/s]
- - TEB-CNRM ESoil min value of -8.7137 is less than expected -0.0003 [kg/m2/s]
- - TEB-CNRM SoilWet max value of 1.6163 is greater than expected 1.2 [1]
- - TEB-CNRM SoilWet min value of -1.0039 is less than expected -0.2 [1]

 [Link to variable definitions](../modelattrs/variable_definitions.md)